Dr. C. George Boeree

 After sexual intercourse, sperm travels through the cervix and

 and into the Fallopian tubes.
-Conception usually takes place in the
+Conception usually takes place in

 third of the Fallopian tube.
-A single sperm penetrates that egg and a
+A single sperm penetrates that egg

 of the genetic information occurs.
-This resulting single cell is called
+This resulting single cell is

 sperm entering egg